Elizabeth Parke Custis Law: Early life

 Elizabeth Parke Custis, also known as "Eliza" and "Betsey," was born on 21 August 1776.
 She was the second daughter of John Parke Custis, the son of Martha Washington and her first husband, Daniel Parke Custis; and his wife Eleanor Calvert, the daughter of Benedict Swingate Calvert and his wife, Elizabeth Calvert.
-She was also eldest surviving grandchild of Martha Washington and a step-grandchild of President George Washington; while overall the secondborn grandchild to a US President and First Lady, she was the first to reach adulthood.
+She was also the eldest surviving grandchild of Martha Washington and a step-grandchild of President George Washington; while overall the secondborn grandchild to a US President and First Lady, she was the first to reach adulthood.

 Elizabeth's siblings included Martha "Patsy" (1777–1854), Eleanor "Nelly" (1779–1852), and George "Wash" (1781–1857).
 Elizabeth had three unnamed sisters who had died shortly after birth — an elder sister in 1775, and younger twins in 1780.
 During their early childhood, the four Custis children were raised at the Abingdon plantation, which their father had purchased.

 After the 1781 death of their father, Betsey and Martha continued to live with their mother at Abingdon while their younger siblings, Nelly and George, moved to Mount Vernon to live with George and Martha Washington.
 In 1783, their widowed mother, Eleanor Calvert Custis, married Dr. David Stuart (1753–1814), a physician and business associate of George Washington from Alexandria, Virginia.
 Dr. Stuart and his wife remained at Abingdon for the first years of their marriage.
 Through this marriage, Elizabeth would acquire sixteen half-siblings, including nine more stillbirths or infant deaths.

 The Stuart family and the Washingtons remained very close.
 In 1785, Dr. Stuart purchased an estate, Hope Park, in Fairfax County, Virginia and moved the family there.
 The girls continued to visit back and forth with their grandparents, and Martha Washington's letters mark these occasions.
 Elizabeth and Martha were taken often to Mount Vernon in George Washington’s coach.
 When Eleanor Calvert Custis Stuart went to stay with her mother on her father’s death in 1788, the two sisters remained with Martha Washington.